-Exercise the pump: Pumps need to be started on a weekly basis by pressure drop (see the black arrow in Exhibits 5 and 6 below).
+Exercise the pump: Pumps need to be started on a weekly basis by pressure drop (see photo below, green arrow).
 This simulates actual starting conditions.
-The pump operates in churn, meaning the only water flowing will be from the casing relief valve.
+The pump operates in churn, meaning the only water flowing will be from casing relief valve.
 The main difference between diesel and electric system churn tests is the time of operation.
 Electric systems need to run for only 10 minutes, while diesel-driven systems should operate for 30 minutes.
 This is the most overlooked part of the maintenance routine.
-Please note that, in the 2011 edition of NFPA 25, it has changed the frequency for electric driven fire pump from weekly to monthly starting.
+Please note the 2011 edition of NFPA 25 has changed the frequency for electric driven fire pump from weekly to monthly starting.